RishiDesai/tinker-cookbook/tinker_cookbook/recipes/harbor_rl/README.md

-# RL Training with Harbor Terminal Bench
+# RL Training with Tinker + Harbor

-[Harbor](https://github.com/abundant-ai/harbor) is a framework for evaluating and training AI agents on terminal-based tasks.
-It's the official format for TerminalBench 2.0.
+[Harbor](https://github.com/abundant-ai/harbor) is a framework for evaluating AI agents on terminal-use tasks.
+It's the official format for TerminalBench 2.0, and many other datasets and benchmarks.

 ## What is Terminal Bench?

 Terminal Bench tasks present agents with coding challenges in sandboxed Docker environments.
-The agent interacts via a terminal (tmux session), executing shell commands to navigate codebases, edit files, run tests, and fix bugs.
+The agent interacts via a terminal, executing shell commands to navigate codebases, edit files, run tests, and fix bugs.

 ## Installation

-1. **Install Harbor** (provides the Trial infrastructure and Terminus2 agent):
+1. **Install Harbor**:

 ```bash
 uv pip install https://github.com/laude-institute/harbor